CybotAS/CookiebotWP/readme.txt

 ## Description ##

-### What Cookiebot Offers ###
+### Trustworthy and easy GDPR/ePR compliant cookie consent ###

-Cookiebot is a cloud-driven solution that offers:
+Cookiebot is a cloud-driven solution that enables full cookie compliance, offering:

-* A highly customizable consent banner to handle user consents and give the users the required possibility to opt-in and -out of cookie categories.
+* A highly customizable consent banner to handle consents and give the users the possibility to opt-in and -out of cookie categories, as required by the GPDR, ePrivacy Directive and similar legislations around the world.
-* A cookie policy and declaration, with purpose descriptions and automatic categorization of your cookies (strictly necessary, preference, statistics, marketing).
+* An automatically generated and updated cookie policy and cookie declaration, with purpose descriptions and categorization of your cookies (Necessary, Statistics, Preferences, Marketing).
-* Full monthly scans to detect all tracking in place on the website as well as detection of where data is being sent to and where in the source code the cookie can be found.
+* Full monthly website scan, detecting all first and third party cookies and similar tracking on your site (e.g. HTML5 Local Storage, Flash Local Shared Object, Silverlight Isolated Storage, IndexedDB, ultrasound beacons, pixel tags etc.) as well as their provenance, duration and where to the data is sent.
-* A scanner that detects various online trackers such as Cookies, HTML5 Local Storage, Flash Local Shared Object, Silverlight Isolated Storage, IndexedDB, ultrasound beacons, pixel tags etc.
+* The unique Cookiebot feature of automatic cookie blocking.
+All cookies and tracking are automatically held back right from the moment the user lands on the website and until the proper consent has been obtained, enabling compliance with the GDPR and ePrivacy requirement for “prior consent”.
 * An easy way to allow the users to change or withdraw their consent.
-* Translations for 44 languages and the ability to change the text on the banner and declaration for any language.
+* Translations for 44 languages and the ability to change the text on the banner and cookie declaration for any language.
-* Storage of user-consents in our cloud-driven environment, which are downloadable and can be used as proof.
+* Storage of user consents in our cloud-driven environment, which are downloadable and can be used as proof that the consent was given.
 * Execution of cookie-setting scripts without a page reload, if the user gives consent.

 Please read our FAQ at the bottom of the page for more information.